Pinsplash/halflife2chaos/README.md

 # Half-Life 2 Chaos

-## Installing a binary release
+## Installing
 1. Install `Source SDK Base 2013 Singleplayer` from Steam.
-1. Switch SDK to upcoming beta.
+2. Switch the SDK to the 'upcoming' beta.
 Press right click -> `Properties...` -> `Betas` and change the dropdown `None` to `upcoming - upcoming`.
 Changing this setting will prevent immediate crashes.
-1. Download latest `hl2c.zip` file from [releases](https://github.com/Pinsplash/halflife2chaos/releases).
+3. Download latest `hl2c.zip` file from [releases](https://github.com/Pinsplash/halflife2chaos/releases).
-1. Extract `hl2chaos` from the dowloaded zip file into `Steam/steamapps/sourcemods/`.

-    The final directory tree should look like this: `Steam/steamapps/sourcemods/hl2chaos/gameinfo.txt`.
+4. Extract `hl2chaos` from the dowloaded zip file into `Steam/steamapps/sourcemods/`.
+The path to gameinfo.txt should look like this: `Steam/steamapps/sourcemods/hl2chaos/gameinfo.txt`.
 Do the same for `ep1chaos` and `ep2chaos` if you want to play Chaos in Half-Life 2: Episode One/Two.
-1. Restart Steam for the mod(s) to appear in your library.
+5. Restart Steam for the mod(s) to appear in your library.
-1. Copy map (`.bsp`) files from `Steam/steamapps/common/Half-Life 2/___/maps/` into `Steam/steamapps/sourcemods/***/maps/`.
+6. Copy the map (`.bsp`) files from `Steam/steamapps/common/Half-Life 2/___/maps/` into `Steam/steamapps/sourcemods/***/maps/`.
     In place of `___` and `***` you will want to fill:
     * `hl2` and `hl2chaos` for Half-Life 2
     * `episodic` and `ep1chaos` for Half-Life 2: Episode One
     * `ep2` and `ep2chaos` for Half-Life 2: Episode Two

 Maps from mods (and Lost Coast) can also be used if you wish, though some things may not function correctly and additional original content (like textures and models) will need to be copied as well

 ## Building from source for Linux
 No build enviroment setup required.